 Create the Official Design for Nordischer Klang 2021!...

 An exhibition celebrating the centennial of renowned Finnish artist Touko Laaksonen / Tom of Finland (1920−1991)....

 The Finnish Institute's Visiting Artist in 2020 is Markus Jäntti-Tuominen whose unicorn sculptures and other mythical creatures have conquered the institute's premises.
 This blog interview is available in German and Finnish.More

 In order to support the exchange between Finland and the German-speaking countries, the Finnish Institute is actively involved in the following funding programmes:

 The Finnish Institute has in its premises an open library for working, studying and reading books in a cozy environment.

 We organize informational events regarding studying and internship possibilities in Finland at study fairs and colleges.
 We offer current informational material and a possibility for personal counselling.

 The institute's publication series discusses various topics regarding the Finnish society, academic research and culture.

 The Finnish Institute does not offer Finnish courses, but there are several possibilities to learn Finnish in Germany, Austria and Switzerland.

-The Finnish Institute offers recent graduates and students about to graduate an opportunity to complete an internship at the institute.
+The Finnish Institute offers Finnish students an opportunity to complete an internship at the institute.
 Very good German skills are essential.